Disney Plus Commissions Epic U.K. Original ‘Nautilus,’ Casts Star Shows ‘Culprits’ and ‘Wedding Season’

 Salazar recently wrapped the second season of “Undone” for Amazon, where she stars opposite Bob Odenkirk.
 She played the title character in Robert Rodriguez’s “Alita: Battle Angel.”

 “Wedding Season” is produced by Dancing Ledge Productions (“The Salisbury Poisonings”) with Chris Carey (“Les Miserables”), Laurence Bowen (“Delhi Crime”) and Toby Bruce (“The Salisbury Poisonings”), serving as executive producers.
-It is produced in association with Jax Media (“Russian Doll”) with Lilly Burns (“Search Party”), and Tony Hernandez also as executive producer.
+It is produced in association with Jax Media (“Russian Doll”) with Lilly Burns (“Search Party”) Brooke Posch and Tony Hernandez also serving as executive producers.
 The series is written by emerging screenwriting talent Oliver Lyttelton (“Cheaters”), also an executive producer, and will be directed by George Kane (“Crashing”).

 Disney aims to source, develop and produce at least 50 originals under the Disney Plus and Star brands with European production companies by 2024.
 Upcoming U.K. commissions include Sally Wainwright’s fantasy action adventure “The Ballad of Renegade Nell,” David Beckham’s soccer factual entertainment series “Save Our Squad” and Emma Moran’s comedy “Extraordinary.”